bponce04/cse15l-lab-reports/index.md

 1) Open up a new terminal in Visual Studio Code (either with Crtl + Shift + ' or by selecting 'New Terminal' in the Terminal bar).
 Make sure that you have Git Bash as your default terminal.
 If not, look at the second sub-step in Step 2.

-3) Once you have the Git-Bash terminal open in Visual Studio Code, type in the following command:
+3) Once you have the Git-Bash terminal open in Visual Studio Code, type in the following command: `ssh`.
+You will then recieve a message asking if you want to continue the connection.
+Make sure to type in `yes` to proceed.

-  #code-block
-  ssh

 4)